 keen to make meaningful online connections but not sure where to start?

-Networking is an important tactic for anyone looking to advance their career.
-Do your research, make your intentions clear and build your own personal brand to see your digital presence flourish.
+Networking is an essential tactic for anyone looking to advance their career.
+Do your research, make your intentions clear and build your brand to see your digital presence flourish.

-It’s exciting, and you should always seize the opportunity to gain and share new information - every little bit will help you to determine the next steps to take in your career.
+It’s exciting, and you should always seize the opportunity to gain and share new information - every little bit will help you to determine the following steps to take in your career.

 build the right social network

-Don’t wade into a discussion you’re not prepared for – ask direct and relevant questions, ensure you’ve done the research to back yourself up, and be respectful of differing viewpoints.
+Don’t wade into a discussion you’re unprepared for – ask direct and relevant questions, ensure you’ve done the research to back yourself up, and be respectful of differing viewpoints.

 With every connection you make, ask yourself why you’ve targeted that individual or group, what you want to achieve from the connection and how you can contribute.

-Once you’ve made some initial connections, it’s time to build those early relationships and your personal brand.
-You can do that by sharing useful articles, commenting on those posted by others and regularly taking part in forum conversations.
+Once you’ve made some initial connections, it’s time to build those early relationships and your brand.
+You can do that by sharing valuable articles, commenting on those posted by others, and regularly participating in forum conversations.

-Starting your own blog is a good way to establish your reputation too.
-Managed well – with a regular posting schedule and high-quality content that’s useful to those people you want to meet – a blog allows you to showcase your brand regularly, pose your own questions and invite others to comment.
-Since the responses are quite public and span different platforms, you’ll be growing your network and establishing yourself as a thought leader in the process.
+Starting your blog is an excellent way to establish your reputation too.
+Managed well – with a regular posting schedule and high-quality, helpful content to those you want to meet – a blog allows you to showcase your brand regularly, pose your questions and invite others to comment.
+Since the responses are pretty public and span different platforms, you’ll grow your network and establish yourself as a thought leader.

 take it to the real world

-When the time is right, moving online relationships offline is your next step.
+Moving online relationships offline is your next step when the time is right.
 Here, a digital relationship filled with targeted questions and online profiles will stand you in good stead for working out who to meet face-to-face and how.

-You’ve had a chance to get to know them, gained their insights and learnt what their position might be on particular topics - as a result, you understand the person and what makes them tick.
-Before you meet them in person, you can see exactly where you could add value and quickly establish a more personal connection.
+You’ve had a chance to get to know them, gained their insights and learnt their position on particular topics - as a result, you understand the person and what makes them tick.
+Before you meet them in person, you can see where you could add value and quickly establish a more personal connection.

-Be yourself and don’t hold back – you get out what you put in, just like any kind of networking.
+Be yourself and don’t hold back – you get out what you put in, just like any networking.